 Fear of the dentist affects one in seven Australian adults — making it one of the most widespread anxiety disorders in the country.
 The good news is sleep dentistry (IV sedation) is available to help decrease these fears of visiting the dentist. .

 What Is Sleep Dentistry?

 Sleep dentistry is also commonly referred to as IV sedation.
-Here at Beaches Dental Mona Vale, we have a specialist anesthetist put you under IV sedation before your dental procedure — perfect for people with dental phobia or anxiety over their upcoming dental treatment.
+Here at Beaches Dental Mona Vale, we have specialist sedationists who put you under IV sedation before your dental procedure — perfect for people with dental phobia or anxiety over their upcoming dental treatment.
 IV sedation simply relaxes patients rather than causing them to fall completely unconscious as with a general anesthetic.
 But, even when sedation levels are light, many patients become so relaxed that they fall into a sleep-like state.

-Our specialist anesthetist Dr Rachel Vassiliadis is on hand to ensure your sedation runs smoothly and safely.
+One of our qualified and experienced Sedationists is on hand to ensure your sedation runs smoothly and safely.
 However, if you do require a general anaesthetic, we can refer you to a specialist for your dental procedure as it will require a trip to a hospital or day surgery.

 10 Reasons You May Consider Sleep Dentistry